-We've all looked down at our Fitbit and wondered how it really knows what our heartbeat is, or just how it knows the amount of steps we've taken - but did you know there's a way to actually improve the accuracy of these numbers?
+We've all looked down at our Fitbit and wondered how it really knows what our heartbeat is, or just how it knows the amount of steps we've taken - but did you know there's a way to actually improve the accuracy of your Fitbit?

-By calibrating your fitness tracker or smartwatch, you're giving it a helping hand in logging your activity from the wrist - whether that's floors climbed, hours slept or calories burned.
+By calibrating the fitness tracker or smartwatch, you're giving it a helping hand in logging your activity from the wrist - whether that's floors climbed, hours slept or calories burned.

 Get an upgrade: All our new Fitbit reviews for you to compare

-If you're finding your Fitbit is way off mark with tracking distance or steps, adjusting your stride length will help.
+If you're finding your Fitbit is off the mark with tracking distance or steps, adjusting your stride length will help.
 Even if it's generally accurate, setting a manual stride length will ensure you're not overestimating or underestimating your daily activity and workouts.
-To do this, follow the instructions below:

 - In the Fitbit app, tap the Account icon in the top right and scroll down to Advanced Settings.